DataDog/documentation/content/en/tracing/trace_search_and_analytics/_index.md

 {{< img src="tracing/live_search_and_analytics/tracing_without_limits_lifecycle-2.png" style="width:100%; background:none; border:none; box-shadow:none;" alt="Trace Journey" >}}

 In Live Search mode, Datadog displays spans as soon as they are sent by the Datadog Agent and before they are indexed by Datadog, and the spans are available for 15 minutes.
 All spans ingested by Datadog are displayed without any sampling (Tracing without Limits™).

+{{< img src="tracing/live_search/livesearchmain.gif" alt="Live Search" >}}

 With the APM Live Search you can:

 - Write search queries to refine the stream of traces by any tag on any span.
 For example, monitor that a new deployment went smoothly by filtering on `version_id` of all tags
 - View 100% of trace spans as they are ingested.
 For example, view outage related information in real-time as it happens related to specific `org_id` or `customer_id` associated with a child span.
 Note that there is no sampling on ingested spans for 15 minutes.